nazavr322/ukr-handwriting-classification/README.md

 ```
 It may look kind of confusing, let me break it down for you.
 We go from top to bottom:
 - You can see that `model_api` microservice is mapped to the port `8000` on host machine to port `8000` in container (`'8000:8000'`).
 This is a docker container with our FastAPI server code.
 - It depends on `mlflow_server` microservice, that runs on port `5000`.
-This is a docker container that runs MLFLow Tracking Server inside of it.
+This is a docker container that runs MLFLow Tracking Server inside.
 You can find `Dockerfile` to build this image at `Docker/mlflow_server_image/Dockerfile`.
 - Then we see a dependency on `PostgreSQL` database.
 It uses volume, to save data even if container is stopped.
 Path inside a hexagon indicates a volume location on the host machine, and label matches location inside a container.
 - Next, `mlflow_server` also depends on `minio_client` microservice.
 This is a small container to automatically create user and S3-bucket when first launching a `docker-compose`.
 - Obviously, to create users and buckets, `minio_client` must depend on `minio` microservice, that gives us access to a Minio API on port `9000` and graphic UI on port `9001`.
 You can see another volume here.